philcali/device-pool/README.md

 A `DevicePool` is an abstraction that represents a category, collection, or catalog for a particular type of device.
 The key action on a `DevicePool` is to provision a `Device`.
 What does that even mean?
-In API terms, the `DevicePool` is the control-plane entrypoint for device resources, and the `Device` resource is the data-plane.
+In API terms, the `DevicePool` is the control plane entrypoint for device resources, and the `Device` resource is the data plane.

 In the IoT world, the device pool (aka device labs), are commonly used for quality assurance purposes.
 Where possible, pools can represent